Rockez212/anagram-finder/DESIGNDECISION.md

 ## Design Decisions

-I used a `HashMap<String, Set<String>>` to group words by sorted letters.
+- **Data Structure:** I used `HashMap<String, Set<String>>` where the key is the sorted letters of a word,
-This makes it easy to find groups of anagrams quickly.
-The program reads words from a file, sorts letters, and puts them in the map.
+  and the value is a set of words that share the same letters.
+This allows fast grouping of anagrams and avoids duplicates.

+- **Key Generation:** Each word is converted to a character array, sorted, and joined back into a string.
+  All anagrams share the same key (e.g., `listen → eilnst`, `silent → eilnst`).

+- **File Reading:** `BufferedReader` reads the file line by line to save memory.
+Empty lines are ignored.

+- **Error Handling:** If the file cannot be read, an `IOException` is thrown and logged to `System.err`.

-For testing, I used **JUnit 5** and **AssertJ** libraries to make the tests clear and expressive.
+- **Testing:** I used **JUnit 5** and **AssertJ** to check correct grouping, expected keys, and file-not-found behavior.

-The code is designed to be simple, easy to read, and maintainable.
+- **Simplicity:** The logic is simple, readable, and easy to maintain, without extra libraries for core functionality.

 ## Scalability Considerations